General teleportation channel in Fermionic Quantum Theory: PRELIMINARIES

 Now consider a mixed state $\rho$ of an $N$-mode fermionic system.
 Due to PSSR, the most general form of $\rho$ in the basis $\mathcal{B_A^P}$ is given by with suitable on A, B so that $\rho$ satisfies positivity and the trace condition ${\rm Tr} {\rho} = 1$.

-To describe a physical state of a $N\times M$ -mode bipartite fermionic system, where $N$ corresponds to local fermionic modes of subsystem A and $M$ corresponds to local fermionic modes of subsystem B, we extend the Basis $\mathcal{B_A^P}$ over the Hilbert space $\mathcal{H_A} \wedge \mathcal{H_B}$.
+To describe a physical state of a $N\times M$ -mode bi-partite fermionic system, where $N$ corresponds to fermionic modes of subsystem A and $M$ corresponds to fermionic modes of subsystem B, we extend the Basis $\mathcal{B_A^P}$ over the Hilbert space $\mathcal{H_A} \wedge \mathcal{H_B}$.
 Accordingly, the extended basis $\mathcal{B_{AB}^P}$ will have the form

 .